Qualunquemente: Reception

-The character of Cetto La Qualunque
+Cetto La Qualunque

 Cetto La Qualunque is a character that shows perfectly the low culture of many politicians nowadays, even though he's a very marked caricature.
 Even the same last name "La Qualunque" (The Whatever) has a role in the creation of the character of the corrupt politician who thinks only to cultivate his interests in the small town of Marina di Sopra in Calabria.
 He has links with the Mafia and responds rudely to anyone in the country that tries to contradict him.
 Cetto is a cruel man, although not in a dictatorial way.
 He is also extremely racist, homophobic and ignorant towards the general culture and any human right.
 His only reference point is women who loves him and he uses them as simple household objects, demanding with strength that his wife Carmen gets used to his concubine (roughly called "Thing") that he has decided to stay at his residence together with the small family.

-Cetto's son Melo will be sorely tried by these cruel treatment, especially when the father, in order to not to end up in jail, sends his child instead, telling him unceremoniously that the prison is a training place for young people, almost better than a university.
+Cetto's son Melo will be sorely tried by these cruel treatment, especially when the father, in order not to end up in jail, sends his child instead, telling him that the prison is a training place for young people, almost better than a university.

 What is most surprising in the film of Cetto's character is the fact that he wants to run for mayor of the small town to avoid ending up in jail.
 The other candidate, Giovanni De Santis, is a quiet man who observes the law with honesty.
 Cetto will be forced to destroy him in any possible way so that he can be elected mayor.
 He knows how to engage the gullible and ignorant people like him with his speeches in the town square.
 Cetto promises every time plenty of prostitutes on the streets and total cancellation of taxes, which is quite impossible in a normal country.
-When asked what he plans to do for the poor people, displaced persons and the handicapped, Cetto answers that will leave them all to rot in the sewers, almost formulating a racial discourse similar to those of Mussolini.
+When asked what he plans to do for the poor people, displaced persons and the handicapped, Cetto answers that will leave them all to rot in the sewers.
 In the film there is also a sequence in which Cetto begins to converse with his henchmen and replies amazed: "Crazy things!" when a colleague tells him that in that country the police came to arrest a man only because he fired with his gun to his neighbor, without wondering if this man was killed because he was a spy or a thug by half a point.

 Sequel

-Tutto tutto niente niente is the 2012 sequel directed by Giulio Manfredonia, screenplay by Antonio Albanese and Piero Guerrera, produced by Domenico Procacci for Fandango and Leo with Rai Cinema and distributed by 01.
+Tutto tutto niente niente is the 2012 sequel directed by Giulio Manfredonia, screenplay by Antonio Albanese and Piero Guerrera, produced by Domenico Procacci for Fandango and Leo with Rai Cinema and distributed by 01 Distribution.
 The cast, in addition to Antonio Albanese includes Paolo Villaggio, Nicola Rignanese, Fabrizio Bentivoglio, Lunetta Savino, Lorenza Indovina, Vito Teco Celio, Bob Messini, Luigi Maria Burruano, Davide Giordano, Maria Rosaria Russo and Alfonso Postiglione.